YunoHost/doc/pages/02.administer/15.admin_guide/55.upgrade/5.jessie_stretch_migration/jessie_stretch_migration.md

 ### Check that Fail2Ban and the firewall are active

 You should be able to see that Fail2Ban and the firewall are active.
-From the webadmin in Services (look for 'fail2ban' and 'yunohost-firewall').
+From the webadmin in Services (look for `fail2ban` and `yunohost-firewall`).
 From the command line, run `yunohost service status fail2ban yunohost-firewall`.
 They should both have `active: active`.

 ### Check that your applications are working